marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Characters/NPC/Seni/LLawyr Yn Mawr/Nomli.md

 [[The Crew of the Kilfenora]]

 ### Notes
-The second in command of [[- Aime -/Additional Lore/Ships/The Kilfenora|The Kilfenora]].
-Herouk was a privateer by trade and worked alongside his partner [[- Brannon -/Characters/NPC/Seni/LLawyr Yn Mawr/Nomli Gurglegum|Nomli Gurglegum]].
+Captain of [[- Aime -/Additional Lore/Ships/The Kilfenora|The Kilfenora]].
+Nomli was a privateer by trade and worked alongside his partner [[Herouk]].